rokkro/tmat/README.md

 note to self: remove twitter keys from the file you fool!

 1. twitter streaming [x]
-2. jam into db [WIP]
+2. jam into db [x]
-3. check duplicates [WIP]
+3. check duplicates [x] - may improve later on
-4. sentiment analaysis or whatever it's called
+4. sentiment analaysis or whatever it's called [WIP]
 5. associate characteristics using neural networks to tweets + users
 6. spit out data
 7. create nice UI (HTML?) to present data or something like that